Black-Eyed Peas and Ham are savory, hearty and fairly easy to make.

 Black-eyed peas is correct according to the Library of Congress and Merriam-Webster Dictionary.

-Never empty a bag of black-eyed peas directly into a pot to cook because debris is usually in the bag.
+Never empty a bag of black-eyed peas directly into a pot to cook because of debris and damaged peas.

 HOW TO SORT